ezrasavard/ezrasavard.com/_posts/2016-10-22-overview-of-dwave-quantum-computers.md

 But what about prefactors?
 Do they matter?
 They *can* matter.

 Mergesort scales better than quicksort, yet quicksort frequently runs faster because it has a much better prefactor.
 The Google paper found that the prefactor on the D-Wave machine was around $$10^8$$, which is enormous.

-Because of the aforementioned embedding problem, a D-Wave device of this style will always be limited in the size of the problems it can represent by the number of available qubits, which is currently around 2000.
+It is also worth noting that a great time of the time spent is spent on getting the problem into the computer and getting the results back out -- areas that I imagine D-Wave engineers are going to seriously improve on in the next few years.

 If you want to read more about it, I wrote a summary of Google's paper and have it posted [here](http://ezrasavard.com/posts/computational-value-quantum-tunneling/), or you can find it [on arxiv](https://arxiv.org/abs/1512.02206v3).